There is a little controversy and some confusion about ketogenic diets. Are keto diets healthy or harmful? That’s a good question. It all depends…

 That metabolic dysfunction is the cause of the lifestyle diseases that are plaguing our society.

-Lifestyle diseases include diabetes, Alzheimer’s, autoimmune diseases, high blood pressure, heart disease, thyroid dysfunction, depression and anxiety, estrogen dominance, PMS, polycystic ovarian syndrome (PCOS), and more.
+Lifestyle diseases include Type II Diabetes, Alzheimer’s, autoimmune diseases, high blood pressure, heart disease, thyroid dysfunction, depression and anxiety, estrogen dominance, PMS, polycystic ovarian syndrome (PCOS), and more.

 How Does the Body Achieve Ketosis?